bfotheri/Project4/README.md

 I start by generating "objectPoints", which are the assumed (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each chessboard calibration Image.
 Thus, `objectPoints` is just a replicated array of coordinates, and will be appended with a copy of it every time all the chessboard corners are detected in a test image.  `corners`, which represent each intersection of four squares on the chessboard, will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objectsPoints` and `corners` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result, in the first image, from the second image:

 ![alt text][image1]
+![alt text][image2]

 ### Pipeline (single images)